 How do I access my documents with archiving software?

-Document archiving software makes locating, tracking and retrieving archived documents easy and secure, whether they’re in paper or digital format.
+Document scanning and archiving software makes locating, tracking and retrieving archived documents easy and secure, whether they’re in paper or digital format.

 - If your documents have been scanned and are stored digitally, you’ll have full access to your entire archive.